2200 W 29th Ave, Ste 102

 Project Manager - Civil Engineer

 Eric DeRuyter earned his degree in Civil Engineering at Colorado State University.
 He has over 25 years of experience in site investigations, sampling, design, permitting, construction, oversight, and project management in the civil/environmental field.
 He is a registered professional engineer (P.E.) in three states (Colorado, Wyoming, and Utah).
 His experience includes landfill design and construction, stormwater design (urban development, SWPPPs, inspections), stream/tidal embankment restoration, soil and groundwater remediation systems, groundwater well design/installation/monitoring, aquifer pump tests, environmental investigations, leaking underground storage tanks (LUST), environmental cleanup and earthwork activities, SPCC Plans and Tier II reporting, soil vapor intrusion investigations, hydrostatic pressure tests of pipelines, and investigations/removal actions of munitions and explosives of concern (MEC).
 Eric enjoys mountain biking, hiking, fishing, playing guitar, volleyball, softball, and ice hockey.

-Field Coordinator - Health and Safety Manager - Wildlife Biologist
+Project Manager - Wildlife Biologist

 firstname.lastname@example.org - 303.726.3181

 Spencer is a native of Colorado where he earned is B.S. in Wildlife Biology at Colorado State University.
 He is an avid hunter, fisherman, hiker, and outdoorsman.
 He spends many nights up at his family cabin located just east of the Black Canyon of the Gunnison where he excels at ping pong.